It’s one of the most-asked questions in current medicine: How do I prevent Alzheimer’s disease?

 Other tips on this list, like physical activity, an anti-inflammatory diet, and lower stress, can also contribute to a healthy heart.

-4. Mental and Physical Activity
+4. Physical Activity

 What activities prevent Alzheimer’s?
 Physical activity can prevent Alzheimer’s, such as walking 30 minutes a day to increase the flow of blood and oxygen to the brain.
 Making small choices toward physical exercise like taking the stairs, parking farther away, or investing in a pedometer can work toward this goal.

-5. Oral Hygiene
+6. Oral Hygiene

 There is a strong link in between gum disease and AD, so good oral hygiene is perhaps surprisingly among the top prevention strategies for Alzheimer’s.

 Brushing twice a day, flossing nightly, and getting regular dental checkups can stop the bacteria that causes gum disease from making its way to the brain.
-This prevents the amyloid-beta deposits and inflammation that it may cause.
+This prevents the amyloid-beta deposits and inflammation that they may cause.

 Long-Term Outlook